 Your reader is probably your most valuable resource during the writing process—this person has written a thesis and/or dissertation already and understands what you are experiencing.
 You should arrange to meet on a regular basis with your reader throughout the thesis project, and especially during the writing process.
 Early on, you should establish with your reader a procedure for delivering drafts of your thesis.
 Some readers prefer to receive a chapter at a time, while others want to see an entire draft before they begin reading.

 Ask for your reader's advice on both the technical aspects of the research and on the writing, and be open to the advice you receive.
-If you run into any concerns regarding working with your reader, like lack of responsiveness, please talk to the Director.
+If you run into any concerns regarding your reader, like lack of responsiveness, please talk to the Director.

 Student Support Groups